Historical monument One Fifty-Seven (HM157): Horace Dibble

-On 23 October 1896 the Los Angeles Daily Times published a story on Dibble's acquittal entitled "DIBBLE GOES FREE.
+On 23 October 1896 the Los Angeles Daily Times published a story on Dibble's acquittal entitled "Dibble goes Free.
 Justice Morrison Decides Wallace's Killing Was Justifiable."

 The murder case appears to be Dibble's only claim to fame; the anonymous Times reporter states merely that "Dibble [had] lived in Los Angeles for nearly twenty-five years" and that he was "well-known and very popular."

 HM157

-HM157 functions as a music venue, gallery, multi-purpose art work space, farm, and location for public and private events, film/video/photo shoots, cinema screenings, eco-workshops, lectures & fundraisers.
+HM157 used to function as a music venue, gallery, multi-purpose art work space, farm, and location for public and private events, film/video/photo shoots, cinema screenings, eco-workshops, lectures & fundraisers.
 Some of the concerts put on at this venue have included artists like Jeffertitti's Nile, White Magic, Miranda Lee Richards, Tara Jane O'Neil, Entrance Band, Stony Sugarskull and more.